Animal Kinhood Wild animals Vulnerable

 CH · 01 / 09

-Cesar was born in a shophouse in the Armenian quarter of George Town, Penang.
-His father had the gold-smithing workshop on the ground floor and the family lived upstairs — an arrangement Cesar would repeat twenty years later without intending to.
-The workshop smelled of borax, silver filings and coffee.
-At four in the afternoon, after school, Cesar would sit on a stool that was too tall and watch his father melt, hammer, polish.
-He wasn't allowed to touch the big tools until he was nine.
-By then he could tell 916 gold from 750 by colour alone.
+César was born in a shophouse in the Armenian quarter of George Town, Penang.
+His father's goldsmith workshop occupied the ground floor; the family lived upstairs.
+It smelled of borax, silver filings, and coffee.
+He wasn't allowed to touch the large tools until he was nine, and by then he could already tell 916 gold from 750 gold just by its color.
+He learned to file metal before he learned to read properly.

-His mother kept the workshop's accounts at night.
-Cesar remembers her with a ledger and a red pen she chewed when the numbers didn't add up.
+At night, his mother kept the books, with a notebook and a red pen she chewed on whenever the numbers didn't add up.

-At eleven, his father closed the workshop one Friday and didn't come back on Monday.
-He had left with a woman from Ipoh.
-He left the tools, a one-hundred-and-twenty-gram ingot of gold and a note that said "take care of your mother".
-Cesar didn't cry.
-He went down to the workshop, sat on his father's stool and stared at the tools until it got dark.
+When he was eleven, his father closed the workshop one Friday and didn't come back on Monday.
+He'd left with a woman from Ipoh.
+He left behind the tools, a hundred-and-twenty-gram gold bar, and a three-word note: look after your mother.
+César didn't cry.
+He went down to the workshop, sat on his father's stool, and stared at the tools until it got dark.
+Three months later his mother sold the shophouse and they moved to a rented flat in Butterworth, across the strait.
+He changed schools, lost the friends he had, and started walking alone at night.
+He's never dropped that habit.

 II